JoachimGoedhart/PlotsOfDifferences/README.md

 Bootstrapping is used to calculate the (asymmetric) 95% CI of medians as well as the differences.
 More information in [this blog](http://thenode.biologists.com/a-better-bar/education/)

+The p-values that are (optionally) listed in the summary table is the output of a [randomization test.](https://www.pmrjournal.org/article/S1934-1482(17)30168-5/abstract)

 The data can be supplied in spreadsheet/long format (e.g. by copy-pasting from excel) or in tidy format.
 For more information on the conversion of spreadsheet data to tidy data see [this blog](http://thenode.biologists.com/converting-excellent-spreadsheets-tidy-data/education/).

 The differences plot can be saved as a PDF file, which can be opened and edited with Adobe Illustrator to allow for fine adjustments of the lay-out.